ClinicEvents/GenAI-Health-Hackathon/challenges/Challenge 01.md

 | Contact*      | Contact person     |
 | id_patient_pseu      | Patient identification number that links the patients between tables      |

+*NOTE: Check Dictionaries file for the description of the value

 B. SOCIECONOMICOS

 | Name      | Description |